Nasal Spray: Are You Overdoing It?

 Palmer says he sees one patient a month with this problem.
 "They're usually pretty frustrated," Palmer says.

-He often recommends prescription nasal steroids to shrink the nasal lining a bit and counseling to help address the patient's behaviors that led to overuse.
+He often recommends nasal steroids to shrink the nasal lining a bit and counseling to help address the patient's behaviors that led to overuse.
 OTC sprays are OK to use briefly, Palmer says, but if patients don't see any improvement in their symptoms in one week, they should visit a physician and get to the root of what's causing the congestion.
 "A lot of things," Palmer says," could be causing your nose to be blocked."